philip-brohan/transcription_methods_review/docs/case_studies/oldweather/oldweather1+2/oldweather1+2.rst

 |

-Because oldWeather was a success, we ran a :doc:`follow-on project <../oldweather3/oldweather3>`.
+Because oldWeather was such a success, we ran a :doc:`follow-on project <../oldweather3/oldweather3>`.